'Smokey and the Bandit' star Burt Reynolds dead at age of 82

 Among the movies Reynolds made in his home state were "Smokey and the Bandit II" (1980), "Cop and a Half" (1993) and "Striptease" (1996).
 He chose Palm Beach as the setting for his short-lived ABC series "B.L.
 Stryker" (1989-90), on which he also served as executive producer.

+"The entire FSU family is saddened to learn we have lost our good friend Burt Reynolds. ...
+We will miss him dearly," FSU President John Thrasher said.

-Because of his dark features, he was cast frequently as an Indian early in his career, including the title role in the 1967 spaghetti western "Navajo Joe."
+Because of his dark features, Reynolds was frequently cast as an Indian early in his career, including the title role in the 1967 spaghetti western "Navajo Joe."
 He also played Iroquois Indian detective John Hawk in the short-lived 1966 TV series "Hawk."

 In the 1960s he made dozens of guest-star appearances on such TV shows as "Bonanza," "The Twilight Zone" and "Perry Mason."
 His first film role came in 1961's "Angel Baby," and he followed it with numerous other mediocre movies, the kind, he liked to joke, that were shown in airplanes and prisons.